Yacht Charter Volos

 Famous for “Mezedes” (small Greek tapas) and “Ouzo” (strong liquor), the port area also provides an ideal starting point for a yacht charter to sail the very appealing Sporades islands – Skiathos, Skopelos or Alonnisos.
 Combining a short stay in this spectacular city with a sailing charter ensures that everyone in the family finds something to really enjoy.
 We can assist you in planning you’re itinerary and create your perfect Mediterranean yacht charter holiday.

 If you like ancient Greek narrative, then you have come to the right place.
 Undoubtedly you will have seen a few movies on the subject, and Volos has several claims to fame to tick off your “been there” list.
-The character “Magnesia” features in many of the remarkable tales in Greek mythology.
-For example; Magnes, the founder of the region, was the son of Zeus.
+The character “Magnesia” features many of the remarkable tales in Greek mythology.
+For example, Magnes, the founder of the region, was the son of Zeus.
 Also, Volos was the hometown of Jason and the Argonauts who set sail from the Pagasetic Gulf.

 According to legend, the mythical creatures “Centaurs” (half-man, half-horse) came from nearby Pelion.
 Legend tells us that Achilles was taught to fight by a Centaur named Chiron.